quattroerik/EMU/README.md

 Expanding later is straightforward.
 Just print lane expanders for the base and add another dry box assembly.
 No need to reprint or replace existing parts.

 #### Ease of Servicing
-All electrical and mechanical components have tool-free or one screw access, making them immediately accessible.
-Live troubleshooting is possible even during a print.
+All electrical and mechanical components are either one screw or completely tool-free and immediately accessible, making live troubleshooting possible even during a print.

 #### Sealed Dry Boxes
 Each spool sits in its own fully enclosed dry box with an integrated desiccant holder.